COVID-19 – Information for Visitors:

 Yes.
 The Main Car Park will be reserved for visitors that have booked an appointment, the other small car-park by The Café will be used by visitors that have not booked and are just visiting to enjoy The Café Take Away Service; free parking will remain.
 Please observe social distancing when leaving your car and joining the queue to enter (if there is one).

-We respectfully ask that all visitors wear Face Coverings in the onsite Shop and whilst ordering a Take-Away at the till in the Café.
+We respectfully ask that all visitors wear Face Coverings in the INDOOR AREAS: The Shop, Reception, The Cafe.

 Yes.
 However, we encourage visitors to bring their own hand sanitising products if they’d like to.
 Hand sanitising stations are located at all building entry points.